zgrep/mpd-ytdl/doc/plugins.rst

 ----------

 This plugin can play links from YouTube directly.
 To play songs from other `supported sites <https://ytdl-org.github.io/youtube-dl/supportedsites.html>`_, prepend ``ytdl://`` in front of the URL.
-The playlist plugin uses configurations from :ref:`input_ytdl` input plugin.
+The playlist plugin shares configuration with the :ref:`input_ytdl` input plugin.

 .. code-block:: none